guitaripod/omnichat/API_DOCUMENTATION.md

 - **Access Token**: Valid for 15 minutes
 - **Refresh Token**: Valid for 30 days
 - Use the refresh endpoint to get a new access token before expiration
-- Store tokens securely in your app's keychain (iOS) or encrypted preferences (Android)
+- Store tokens securely using platform-appropriate secure storage mechanisms

 ## Endpoints